SuperOfficeDocs/superoffice-docs/docs/webtools/deploy.md

 We can divide the problem into two areas:

 1. To distribute the MSI files to all machines that are going to use it.
-2. Autoconfigure the URL and Settings using a script.
+2. Auto-configure the URL and Settings using a script.

 The following MSIs need to be deployed to every SuperOffice user (AD group all SuperOffice users):